 Pacific Dataport is the largest TV Provider in Alaska and is formed by Alaskans for Alaskans through a strong interest and investment by Microcom, Space Partnership International and others.
 The Company is built on Microcom’s strong history and knowledge of satellite communications in rural Alaska as well as Space Partnership International’s experience designing and developing satellite systems.

 The mission of this partnership is to launch a geostationary communications satellite dedicated to Alaska.
-Astranis will launch this first satellite, named Arcturus, in a dual launch with Viasat-3 satellite from satellite operator ViaSat, on a Falcon Heavy rocket operated by launch operator SpaceX in early 2022.
+Astranis launched this first satellite, named Arcturus, in a dual launch with Viasat-3 satellite from satellite operator ViaSat, on a Falcon Heavy rocket operated by launch operator SpaceX on May 1st 2023.

 In July 2021, Astranis started the construction of four new small geostationary communications satellites, three of which are already been ordered by satellite operator Anuvu, one for Pacific Dataport and one new satellite for customer Andesat from Peru.